Flame and smoke towered 100 feet skyward.

 Most other people are simply grieving for their fellow Americans, and wondering if this soft target attack is the new way of life.

 As Western Pennsylvania native Terry Francona, the former manager of the Boston Red Sox who now runs the Cleveland Indians, said: “You know, you turn on the TV and you hear ‘right wing,’ ‘left wing.’
 I wish there were no wings.
 I just wish people would get along.
 I don’t understand it and I don’t pretend to.”

-The New Brighton native said all he cares about is that, someday, folks a lot smarter than he are able to figure this out, so stuff like this doesn’t happen and that we remain America Strong.
+The New Brighton native said all he cares about is that, someday, folks a lot smarter than he are able to figure this out, so stuff like this doesn’t happen and that we remain a powerful America.

 I think the majority of America agrees with him.